shieldon-io/document-translations/en/guide/phpixie.md

 # PHPixie

 PHPixie is a mirco framework.
-It's version 3 documentation is vague - missing lots of important article such as route setting - and I have no time to watch their video (reading documents is 100x faster than waching a video, agree?), hence this guide is just an idea about how to implement Shieldon Firewall on your PHPixie application.
+Its version 3 documentation is vague - missing lots of important article such as route setting - and I have no time to watch their video, hence this guide is just an idea about how to implement Shieldon Firewall by using the simplest way.

 ![Firewall in PHPixie Framework](https://shieldon.io/images/home/phpixie-framework-firewall.png)